SC-Coder-Dojo/Physics-Engine/README.md

 ```

 ## Controling Objects
-Open JS console, then set your object to cancontrol = true.
+Open JS console, then set your object to `cancontrol = true`.

 e.g
 ```javascript